breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

   <figcaption><p><small>The Iguaçu Falls spill 1,756 m³/s, which in Imperial, is <i>a gargantuan amount of water</i>. </small></p></figcaption>
 </figure>

 The Cataratas do Iguaçu, or Iguazu Falls, is an enormous chasm in the Iguaçu river, like a giant's sunken footprint in the jungle.
-From the air, it looks like something from Avatar.
+From the air, it looks like something from [Avatar](https://en.wikipedia.org/wiki/Avatar_(2009_film)).
 From the ground, it's breathtaking.
 There's two sides, both heavily touristed.
-If you have to choose, go to the Argentinian side.
+If you have to choose between them, go to the Argentinian side.
 Our guide, who spoke fluent Spanish, Portuguese and English, was a tour de force.
 She could lead armies.

 Visited the largest mosque in Foz and tried a pastry at an Islamic bakery.
 Tried to eat all the pastries at the bakery.
 I debated crossing the bridge to Ciudad del Este, but my girlfriend was convinced the Paraguayans would kidnap and sell me into slavery, which is probably not unlikely, so I decided that I was quite happy eating Islamic pastries in Brasil.
 On to Itajubá.